erisjacey/blog/posts/travel/vietnam-2024/hanoi-street-food-tour.md

 country: 'Vietnam'
 ---

 Megan and I had short 5 day getaway in Vietnam's capital.
-It was the first time either of us would be visting the country, so we were both pretty excited for this trip.
+It was the first time either of us would be visting the country (at least in quite a while), so we were both pretty excited for this trip.

 Details to our itinerary can be found [in this Wanderlog page](https://wanderlog.com/view/bctntpugyo/trip-to-hanoi/shared).